-WNV is a potentially dangerous disease that anyone can get from the bite of an infected mosquito.
-Mosquitoes can transmit the virus after becoming infected by feeding on the blood of wild birds, the main carriers of the disease.
+West Nile virus is a disease that anyone can get from the bite of an infected mosquito.
+Mosquitoes can transmit the virus after becoming infected by feeding on the blood of wild birds, which are the main carriers of the disease.

-WNV is not contagious.
+West Nile virus is not contagious.
 It is only transmitted through blood and cannot be transmitted by human-to-human contact.
-Humans can only acquire West Nile Virus from the bite of an infected mosquito.
+Humans can only acquire West Nile virus from the bite of an infected mosquito.

-For the best protection against West Nile virus and Eastern Equine Encephalitis virus, Public Health recommends the following:
+For the best protection against West Nile virus, Public Health recommends the following:

-• Use insect repellents: those containing DEET are most effective
+- Use insect repellents; those that contain DEET are most effective

 For further information, please contact:

 Dylan Mahoney or Laura MacMillian-Jones